Christianity in Lebanon: Maronite Catholic

-Eastern Orthodox
+Greek Orthodox

-Eastern Orthodox Christianity in Lebanon is the second largest Christian denomination among the Lebanese people, representing 8% of the Lebanese population.
+Lebanese Greek Orthodox Christianity is the second largest Christian denomination among the Lebanese people, representing 8% of the Lebanese population.

 The Greek Orthodox Church of Antioch adheres to the Eastern Orthodox Church, which is actually a group of autocephalous churches using the Byzantine rite and are the second largest Christian denomination within Christianity in Lebanon.
 Historically, these churches grew out of the four Eastern Patriarchates (Jerusalem, Antioch, Alexandria, and Constantinople) of the original five major episcopal sees (the Pentarchy) of the Roman Empire which included Rome.
 The final split took place in 1054.
 From that time, the Eastern Churches have continued to reject the claims of the Patriarchate of Rome (the Catholic Church) to universal supremacy and have rejected the concept of papal infallibility.
 Doctrinally, the main point at issue between the Eastern and Western Churches is that of the procession of the Holy Spirit and there are also divergences in ritual and discipline.

 The Eastern Orthodox Christians include many free-holders, and the community is less dominated by large landowners than other Christian denominations.
-In present-day Lebanon, the Eastern Orthodox Christians have become increasingly urbanized, and form a major part of the commercial and professional class of Beirut and other cities.
+In present-day Lebanon, the Lebanese Greek Orthodox have become increasingly urbanized, and form a major part of the commercial and professional class of Beirut and other cities.
 Many are found in the Southeast (Nabatieh/Beqaa) and North, near Tripoli.
 They are highly educated and well-versed in finance.
 The church has often served as a bridge between Lebanese Christians and the Arab countries, because it exists in various parts of the Arab world.
 Members of the rite constitute 8% of the population.